lvfengchi/livox_laser_simulation/README.md

 - ros_topic: scan // topic in ros
 - samples: 24000  // number of points in each scan loop
 - downsample: 1 // we can increment this para to decrease the consumption
+- publish_pointcloud_type: 0 // 0 for sensor_msgs::PointCloud, 1 for sensor_msgs::Pointcloud2(PointXYZ), 2 for sensor_msgs::PointCloud2(LivoxPointXyzrtl) 3 for livox_ros_driver::CustomMsg.

+## Simulation for mapping
+Currently [Fast-LIO](https://github.com/hku-mars/FAST_LIO) is tested when publish_pointcloud_type = 3。

+Enjoy it and feel free to report bugs.

-### This repository is now maintained by CaoMing(https://github.com/EpsAvlc) and LvFengchi.
-Its appreciate with the help of Caoming!
+> This repository is now maintained by [EpsAvlc](https://github.com/EpsAvlc) and LvFengchi.